 I must admit that this is was a little bit hard for me to swallow because when someone says or does something which hurts us, our logical reaction is to get even and inflict as much pain as they’ve caused us.

-In my early 20’s, after reading Eckhart Tolle’s book entitled “A New Earth” (highly recommended reading), I have come to realize that this is largely in part due to our ego – our false self that we mistaken for our true self.
+In my early 20’s, after reading Eckhart Tolle’s book entitled “A New Earth” (highly recommended reading btw), I have come to realized that this is largely in part due to our ego – our false self that we mistaken for our true self.

 When our ego is bruised, it feels pain and automatically seeks to return the discomfort to whomever created it.
 The ego is synonymous with fear and produces judgment, attack, jealousy, and all the negativity that separates you from your loving truth.

 Fortunately, once we become more aware that we are not our ego and it becomes easier to have the ego in check.

 When someone says or does something that hurts me, for example, what has worked well is to take a deep breath (or three).